siddheshkakade/Cloud-Computing-Concepts/README.md

 What are the benefits of IaaS?

-It’s economical
+It’s economical:

 Because IaaS resources are used on demand and enterprises only have to pay for the compute, storage, and networking resources that are actually used, IaaS costs are fairly predictable and can be easily contained and budgeted for.

-It’s efficient
+It’s efficient:

 IaaS resources are regularly available to businesses when they need them.
 As a result, enterprises reduce delays when expanding infrastructure and, alternatively, don’t waste resources by overbuilding capacity.

-It boosts productivity
+It boosts productivity:

 Because the cloud provider is responsible for setting up and maintaining the underlying physical infrastructure, enterprise IT departments save time and money and can redirect resources to more strategic activities.

-It’s reliable
+It’s reliable:

 IaaS has no single point of failure.
 Even if any one component of the hardware resources fails, the service will usually still remain available.

-It’s scalable
+It’s scalable:

 One of the biggest advantages of IaaS in cloud computing is the capability to scale the resources up and down rapidly according to the needs of the enterprise.

 It drives faster time to market
 Because IaaS offers virtually infinite flexibility and scalability, enterprises can get their work done more efficiently, ensuring faster development life cycles.

-Advantages of IaaS
+What are advantages of IaaS?

-Cost savings
+Cost savings:

 IaaS helps reduce your upfront capital expenditures.
 Resources are used on demand, meaning you only have to pay for the compute, storage, and networking resources that you consume.
 IaaS costs are fairly predictable and can be easily contained and budgeted for.

-Increased efficiency
+Increased efficiency:

 IaaS resources are regularly available to businesses when they need them.
 As a result, organizations can reduce provisioning delays when expanding infrastructure and, alternatively, avoid wasting resources by overbuilding capacity.

-More innovation
+More innovation:

 IT teams not only have more time to spend on strategic work, IaaS makes it fast and affordable to test new products and ideas.
 You can easily spin up the necessary computing infrastructure without having to wait days or weeks for it to be ready, speeding up development lifecycles and time to market.

-Reliability
+Reliability:

 IaaS platforms have no single point of failure.
 Cloud infrastructure offers built-in redundancy and fault tolerance, with workloads spread across multiple servers and facilities.
 Even if one component of the hardware resources fails, the service will usually remain available.

-High scalability
+High scalability:

 One of the biggest advantages of IaaS in cloud computing is the capability to automatically  scale resources up and down rapidly.
 You can accommodate sudden spikes in demand almost instantly and scale back when the resources are no longer required.

-Lower latency
+Lower latency:

 Most cloud service providers achieve greater availability and resiliency with the help of a global network that covers multiple geographies.
 You can minimize latency and increase performance by placing apps and services in the regions and zones closest to your end users.

 Refernce: https://cloud.google.com/learn/what-is-iaas#:~:text=IaaS%20(infrastructure%20as%20a%20service)%20is%20a%20cloud%20service%20model,and%20individuals%20via%20the%20cloud